uci-plrg/pmrace-vagrant/README.md

     memcached-client.sh  nvm-benchmarks       pmcheck  pmdk          recipe-races.sh  redis-server.sh  testcase
 ```

 7. To generate performance results for Redis, Memcached, PMDK, and Recipe benchmark, run *perf.sh* script.
 When it finishes successfully, it generates the corresponding performance results in *~/results/performance* directory. **performance.out** contains average execution time for 100 random executions of the benchmarks on PMRace and Jaaru.
 In addition, it contains the number of bugs found w/ or w/o prefix-based expansion algorithm.
+We highly recommend to use [tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) for generating performance results.

 ```
     vagrant@ubuntu-bionic:~$ ./perf.sh